 Bridget McGovern is the managing editor and moderator of Tor.com, and a full-time lit, film, and pop culture geek.
 When not commissioning posts or wrangling bloggers, she has something to say about everything from Alice’s Adventures, Batman, and Crow T. Robot to X-Ray Spex, Yggdrasil, and Zardoz, and is generally fun to have around at cocktail parties.

-Chris Lough is the production manager for Tor.com and his job is literally to work in an iconic New York City skyscraper and ask people to write silly things about Star Trek.
+Chris Lough is the content director for Tor.com and his job is literally to work in an iconic New York City skyscraper and ask people to write silly things about Star Trek.
 I know, right?!?

-Sarah Tolf is the production assistant for Tor.com.
+Sarah Tolf is the associate production manager for Tor.com.
 Finally, her lifetime devotion to nerdy pursuits and campaigns against misplaced modifiers have proven lucrative!

-Emily Asher-Perrin is a staff writer for Tor.com and comes from an alternate universe.
+Emily Asher-Perrin is the senior staff writer for Tor.com and comes from an alternate universe.
 She is the sort of person who enjoys cosplaying, obscure quotes, and arguing the finer points of Jedi/Time Lord/Federation history over tequila/coffee/incredibly spicy food.
 Apparently, she could sing before she could talk.